 Keep area clean as instructed

 Never pick, or peel or rub your scab.
 Doing so may cause scarring and prolonged redness

 Eat a well-balanced diet, get enough sleep for best healing

 Use a clean pillow case

 Make sure your new cosmetic tattoo is fully healed (healing time brows 10-14 days, eyeliner and lips 5-7 days) before using makeup on the area and surrounding.

 Make sure you begin applying sunscreen on your brows once healed

-NO WORKING OUT including any activities where you will be sweaty (FOR 7-14 DAYS for brows and 5-7 DAYS for lips and eyeliner) until your peeling is complete.
+NO WORKING OUT including any activities where you will be sweaty FOR 5-7 DAYS until your peeling is complete.
 You may resume regular activities once you have completed the peeling phase.

 NO FACIALS, MASSAGE, STEAM ROOMS, SAUNA, TANNING, SPRAY TANNING until your peeling is complete.

 AVOID IMMERSING IN WATER.
 This means no swimming.
 You will given detailed instructions at your appointment on how to keep the treatment area clean and yes, you will be able to shower and wash your face/hair during this period.